 Last published 01 Nov 2018

-Young people participating in Youth Frontiers are matched with mentors who spend at least 35 hours over six months supporting them to achieve their goals.
+Young people participating in Youth Frontiers will be matched with mentors and will receive at least 52 hours over twelve months of mentoring support.
 The program gives mentees an opportunity to build life skills and self-confidence through mentoring support and by undertaking a community engagement activity.

 The recommissioning of the program has commenced with the tender opening on Monday 8 November 2021 and closing 11am Friday 10 December 2021.
 For more information regarding the tender or to submit an application, please visit tender.nsw.gov.au.